Der12kl/blog-card/readme.md

-# Minimal Blog Card
+# Universal Blog Card

-This project creates a minimalistic blog card component for displaying blog posts with images and tags.
+This project creates a versatile and dynamic blog card component designed to showcase blog posts with images and tags.
+It features an animated color transition, responsive design, and interactive hover effects.
 You can view the live demo [here](https://der12kl.github.io/blog-card/).

 ## Features

 - Responsive design for various screen sizes.
-- Animated color transitions.
+- Animated color transitions with a smooth background color change.
-- Hover effects for images and tags.
+- Interactive hover effects for images and tags.

 # Getting Started